 The above image shows the layers of one side of the Angel.

 STEP 3: CUTTING THE DESIGN

 I use a light blue mat for the 65lb paper and then press the paper to the mat using a brayer.
-I find the times when I didn’t use a brayer the paper would slip ever so slightly and rip.
+I found the times when I didn’t use a brayer; the paper would slip ever so slightly and rip.
 If you roll over the paper firmly with a brayer, it can solve ripping and tearing problems.

-Once you have cut the cardstock the hardest part can be removing the cut design from the mat without tearing.
-My recommendation is to turn the mat upside down and very slowly and gently peel the mat back from the paper while holding the cardstock as flat to your work surface as possible.
+Once you have cut the cardstock, the hardest part can be removing the cut design from the mat without tearing it.
+I recommend turning the mat upside down and gently peel the mat back from the paper while holding the cardstock as flat to your work surface as possible.
 This will help keep the paper from curling.

 Repeat the process of using a brayer to attach the paper to your mat and removing until all layers are cut.